 Master Bei: What about it?
 It appears fine enough for me.
 Are you now not happy?
 Are the alternative boys troubling you?
-Ignore them absolutely.
+Ignore them.
 Fang: No, Master, all this is first-rate.
 But the thing is… Master Bei: What is it?
 My endurance is going for walks out, boy.
-Standing above the range is difficult painting.
-Fang: IamtiredofbeingawasherboyMaster!
-I… I would really like to do something else.
+Standing above the range is difficult to paint Fang: IamtiredofbeingawasherboyMaster.
+I… I want to do something else.
 Master Bei: Tired of being a waterboy!
 At the age of fourteen!
 Why, how long have you been at paintings on this task, Master Fang?
-It looks as if it was only yesterday, which you started.
+It looks as if it was only yesterday thath you started.

 Fang: Next month, it will likely be complete years, Master.
 This isn’t for me, sir.
 Shall I fetch you some more soup?
-Master Bei: No, I actually have eaten enough.
-This is confounding business.
-It’s no longer every day that someone turns up asking for a demotion from the most important activity inside the kitchen.
+Master Bei: No, I have eaten enough.
+This is a confounding business.
+It’s no longer every day that someone asks for a demotion from the most important activity inside the kitchen.

 - Fang: Washing dishes, the maximum critical job?
 Master, no!